dballaelliott/esplot/docs/options.md

         Further reading:

         There is a very active applied econometric literature concerning the correct specification of event-study estimates.
 [Borusyak & Jaravel, 2018](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2826228) argue that the fully saturated model is most robust to long run pre- and post- trends, since it does not impose a parametric assumption on dynamic effects before/after a given period.
-[Baker, Larcker, & Wang, 2021](http://dx.doi.org/10.2139/ssrn.3794018) show that switching between the binned and saturated models can lead to substantively different estimates.
-[Schmidheiny & Siegloch, 2020](http://hdl.handle.net/10419/215676) show that imposing the structure implied by binning (i.e. that effects are constant before/after some periods) can improve identification of time fixed effects.
+[Schmidheiny & Siegloch, 2020](https://hdl.handle.net/10419/215676) show that imposing the structure implied by binning (i.e. that effects are constant before/after some periods) can improve identification of time fixed effects.
+[Baker, Larcker, & Wang, 2021](https://dx.doi.org/10.2139/ssrn.3794018) show that switching between the binned and saturated models can lead to substantively different estimates, especially in the presence of pre-trends.